 Heartsong's Owners and Co-Directors Sheila and Tony Magalhaes are proud of the strengths and talents of the teachers who offer their many gifts and talents to the center.
 Each teacher brings their own bright shining light, their passions, their trainings, their experience and their unique voices to the classroom.
 Sheila and Tony are honored to introduce "Team Heartsong" to the community, and grateful for the depth of support and the longevity of their commitment to the deeper practices of yoga.

-Beth received her basic Kripalu certification in 1995, and completed her 500 hour advanced training there in 2005.
+Beth received her first Kripalu certification in 1995, and completed her 500 hour advanced training there in 2005.
 She brings vitality and joy into her classes while emphasizing the physical benefits of each yoga pose along with the strength that develops within.
 Her passion for connection to the cycles and the seasons of the natural world around us is also an important part of her teaching.
 She reminds the students that all are interconnected, to the world around us and to one another.
-Beth has been assisting in the Kripalu Center's month long Yoga Teacher Training intensives every summer since 1996, and has been a public school teacher since 1971.
+Beth has been assisting in the Kripalu Center's month long Yoga Teacher Training intensives every summer since 1996, and has been a public school teacher since 1972.
 Beth is Sheila's mom and one of Heartsong's most dedicated supporters.

 Lauri began her yoga experience as a student of Kripalu and Astanga yoga in 1996.
 In 2003, she completed a 200 hour Yoga Teacher Training with Todd Norian.
 Since then, she has continued her yoga training and studied with many Certified Anusara yoga teachers.
 She brings a sense of lightheartedness to her classes, connecting students with their unique inner radiance.
 With an emphasis on self-honoring, acceptance, and joyful celebration that is at the heart of all Heartsong practices, Lauri's students learn to express balance in spirit, heart, mind and body.
 Lauri is passionate about sharing the therapeutic aspects of yoga.